Introduction

 The parties should act co-operatively to agree:

-(a) the choice of a mediator, which will necessarily require a consideration of the style of mediation that will best suit the nature of the dispute;
+(a) the choice of a mediator, which may necessarily require a consideration of the style of mediation that will best suit the nature of the dispute;

 (b) a range of dates that suit the parties, their legal representatives and any other interested parties; and

-(c) the on-line platform that the parties propose as the medium through which the mediation will be conducted, eg, Zoom, Cisco Webex, Microsoft Teams, Modron and Skype.
-It is important that any platform used is suitable for the number of participants, contains a split-screen so that all participants can be seen, a function to create virtual break-out rooms and to enable the mediator as host and the other participants, if required, to move from room to room and a function to mute video and microphones.
+(c) the online platform that the parties propose as the medium through which the mediation will be conducted, eg, Zoom, Cisco Webex, MODRON or Skype.
+It is important that any platform that is used is suitable for the number of participants, contains a split-screen so that all participants can be seen, the ability to share documents, a function to create virtual break-out rooms and to enable the mediator, as host, and the other participants, if required, to move from room to room and a function to mute video and microphones.

-The mediator will ordinarily “host” the mediation and thus assume responsibility for issuing online invitations to participants and for controlling the participants online during the course of the mediation.
+The mediator would ordinarily “host” the mediation and thus assume responsibility for issuing online invitations to participants and for controlling the participants online during the mediation.
 Also, that way, and just like in a face to face mediation, the mediator is free to move between rooms.

 Contact the Mediator